arajcany/ExtendScriptAutoCompleteForJetBrainsIDEs/README.md

 ## Compatability

-Currently supports InDesign, ScriptUI and JavaScript OMV.
+Currently supports Adobe InDesign 2022 (17.0) Object Model, ScriptUI and JavaScript OMV.
 If you need support for other Adobe CC products, drop me a note and I'll see what I can do.